Welcome to Optomate Touch, Australia & New Zealand’s favourite Practice Management and Electronic Health Record System for independent optometry.

 3. If you are using the Online Medicare/DVA Claiming facility, that you receive all outstanding claims and do not send any new claims until you convert.

-All Premier Series equipment integrations are available in Optomate Touch, except the Digital Healthcare DHClient application which requires an upgrade to be developed by Digital Healtcare.
+All Premier Series equipment integrations are available in Optomate Touch, except the Digital Healthcare/Iris DHClient application which requires an upgrade to be developed by Digital Healthcare.
 Note that if you are using the Medmont Studio integration then you must be running Release 6.x or above.

 Please also note that the formula for recall success has been amended resulting in recall success ratios only being calculated moving forward after conversion.
 The new formula calculates recall success based on patient consultation invoices.
 The user can stipulate the time period they deem a recall is successful eg. 100 invoices raised including a consultation for chosen period (all different patients) = 100 attendances.
 50 of them were last sent a recall within your chosen period = 50% hit rate.

 Both Optomate Touch & Optomate Premier store the cost of items at the time of a sale.
 The Optomate Touch Series, however, does not store the cost of an item within the line item of a Patient Invoice Return or Cash Sale Return where that item is marked as Non-Inventory.
 This may result in a slightly different Average Cost for a period, compared with the Premier Series.

 All data is converted from the Premier Series to Touch Series, except Letter/Email/SMS Templates, Historical Appointments, Inventory Transactions, Historical Recall Transactions, Completed Inventory Transfers & Inventory Write off’s, due to the new data structures and logic employed in the Touch Series.